djaus2/GPSMapIoTHub/README.md

 # GPSMap

 As Blazor Server app to monitor an Azure IoT Hub and  map the GPS coordinatess sent to it  as telemetry.
+Uses Telerik Map Component.

 ![Device Image](GsMap/wwwroot/images/uart-gps-module-with-real-time-clock.jpg)